 Board of Directors

 Janet Caprile, Secretary.
-Janet has been the UC Cooperative Extension Farm Advisor in Contra Costa County of 18 years.
-The focus of her research and extension work has been promoting sustainability among the wide diversity of growers.
+Janet has been the UC Cooperative Extension Farm Advisor in Contra Costa County for over 20 years.
+Her research and extension work has been focused on promoting sustainability among the wide diversity of growers.
 Janet has also served on numerous local task forces to encourage agricultural viability and resolve agricultural-urban interface issues.
 She is currently the Vice Chair of the Contra Costa County Agricultural Advisory Task Force.